tsaqib/bike-sharing-time-series-nn-numpy/README.md

-# A Neural Network using Numpy on Time Series dataset
+#

 Clone this repository to run the notebook locally.

-A complete run of the notebook can be viewed at http://tanzimsaqib.com/nn-numpy-timeseries.
+- A Neural Network using Numpy on Time Series dataset (http://tanzimsaqib.com/nn-numpy-timeseries)